 by Dr. Will Cole

-While there are many complex reasons for the decline in brain health in the modern world, let’s talk about what I feel is one of the primary culprits may be something you are doing every day because you believe it is good for you: Eating a low-fat diet.
+While there are many complex reasons for the decline in brain health in the modern world, I believe that one of the primary culprits may be something you are doing every day because you believe it is good for you: Eating a low-fat diet.

-Even today this belief remains — but its days are numbered as science has begun to see the light and uncover the real truth about fat.
+This belief remains mostly intact, but fortunately, its days are numbered as science has begun to see the light and uncover the real truth about fat.
 One 2014 study in the medical journal Neurology found that, contrary to popular belief, there might actually be no association between high total cholesterol and stroke risk.
-In fact, other research has shown that low cholesterol may actually increase the likelihood of death.
+In fact, other research has shown that low cholesterol may actually increase the likelihood of death from all causes.
 At the same time, some of the many side effects of statins – cholesterol-lowering drugs – include memory loss and brain dysfunction.

-Consuming cholesterol and fat is critical to the health and function of the brain – is, as it turns out, for all our good intentions, as a society we have been starving our brain from its favorite food.
+Consuming cholesterol and fat is critical to the health and function of the brain – is, as it turns out, for all our good intentions, as a society we have been starving our brains of their basic building blocks.

 What Now?
 3 Ways to Better Your Brain Health